marczz/mzlinux_pages/package_management/distributions.md

     your files with _Wipe_.

-    Debian provides a package _tail-installer_ which is a graphical tool to install or upgrade Tails on a USB stick from an ISO image.
+    Debian provides a package _tail-installer_ which is a graphical tool to install or upgrade Tails on a USB stick from an ISO image

+    Tail needs an usb stick with 8GB memory.

 ## Debian Live
 [Debian Live](https://wiki.debian.org/DebianLive)